aamindehkordi/Emulated-Agents/README.md

 - Audio recordings of real-life conversations
 - Text transcriptions of the audio recordings

 The chat logs will be taken from a Discord server that the group of friends is already a part of.
-The audio recordings will be transcribed using automatic speech recognition tools such as Google Cloud Speech-to-Text or Amazon Transcribe.
+The audio recordings will be transcribed using automatic speech recognition tools such as Google Cloud Speech-to-Text or Amazon Transcribe or whisper.

 ## Data Preparation